sabre-io/sabre.io/source/dav/0bytes.md

 So this is another situation where an empty file may be created before the _actual_ file comes in.

+Another reason might be, that the lock-file could not be created due to a nonexisting folder or insuficient permissions.
+Check your logfiles for errors.

 What if there is no follow-up PUT?
 ----------------------------------